Shop by Category

 READY is currently designed as a group-based training program:

-READY involves 11 modules for participants to learn the key factors and skills associated with resilience.
+READY consists of 11 modules for participants to learn the key factors and skills associated with resilience.

 - Introduction: the READY model of resilience

 - Physical activity: Active coping